gotchoices/MyCHIPs/doc/learn-message.md

 Similarly, an agent process may receive a message from a peer agent at any time.
 These messages also request a change in state of the targeted object.
 A corresponding state change command can be issued directly to the database but it is contingent upon the existing state.
 In this way, commands will only be considered valid if the object is still in the intended state (context) at the instant they are interpreted.

 ### State Codes
 Previous to 2022, the states of subsystem objects (tallies, chits, routes, lifts) were arbitrarily named.
-Moving to protocol >= 1.0 they will utilize a state format encoded as follows:
+Moving to protocol >= 1.0 they utilize a state format encoded as follows:

   - type.status.request (tallies, chits)
   - status.freshness (routes)